Zimbra/zm-mailbox/docs/freebusy-interop.md

 Complex Exchange environment
 --------------------------

 If the Exchange environment does not meet the requirement for above, the default Exchange provider needs to be extended to work in such environment.
 Zimbra provides a Java interface

-    com.zimbra.cs.fb.ExchangeFreeBusyProvider.ExchangeResolver
+    com.zimbra.cs.fb.ExchangeFreeBusyProvider.ExchangeUserResolver

 The interface requires one method